Paternity Attorney in Los Angeles, Orange County, San Diego, Riverside, San Bernardino, San Jose, Sacramento, and Surrounding Areas in California

 The steps necessary to establish paternity in any given case differ based on the unique situation.
 Oftentimes, the alleged paternal father must be located and DNA tested in order to confirm paternity.
 In some situations, the parents are in agreement regarding who the legal parents of the child are and can simply sign a document to confirm paternity for the court.

 Every case is determined based on its individual facts and circumstances.
-Our Riverside paternity attorneys provide a free consultation to walk clients through the process of establishing paternity, and the resulting obligations of the father once his relationship is proven.
-No two paternity cases are the same, which is why our paternity lawyer provides personal attention to each one.
+Our paternity attorneys provide a free consultation to walk clients through the process of establishing paternity, and the resulting obligations of the father once his relationship is proven.
+No two paternity cases are the same, which is why our paternity lawyers provide personal attention to each one.
 No matter how complex of a paternity case you are facing, our experienced paternity attorneys have the knowledge and skill required to assist you.

 What Happens Once Paternity is Established?